ank19/renoise-interval/ReadMe.md

 ## A Note about Tuning

-Due to the nature of the calculation of the consonance value, the irrational numbers of the equal temperament cannot be used, therefore the frequency ratios are approximated as described by Frieder Stolzenburg (see references).
+Due to the nature of the calculation of the consonance value, the irrational numbers of the equal temperament cannot be used.
+Therefore, the frequency ratios are approximated as described by Frieder Stolzenburg (see references).
 The hearing threshold, which can be configured in the settings, can be used to fine-tune the approximation.

-For the Pythagorean tuning the same approximation is used, based on frequencies derived from the pitch level and the tuning note.
+For the Pythagorean tuning, the same approximation is used, based on frequencies derived from the pitch level and the tuning note.
 The hearing threshold is also considered when calculating the ratios.